mistic-lab/Propagation-Lab-Website/x05-satellite.markdown

 #### Amateur Experiment Schedule

 As of August 2026, the experiment schedule until further notice is the VHF Morse Code beacon, operated at 2W RF power with a text message (CQ DE VA7UVS CO-128 QRO 2 WATTS ANT DIPOLE WWWW.MARMOTSAT.CA) in place of telemetry as electrical power allows.
-Amateurs are encoruaged to check the [AMSAT Satellite Status Page](https://mvpaerospace.com/products/) for activity on the CO-128_\[TLM\] and make a report when the beacon is heard.
+Amateurs are encoruaged to check the [AMSAT Satellite Status Page](https://mvpaerospace.com/products/) for activity on the CO-128_\[TLM\] line and make a report when the beacon is heard.
 The digipeater and HF experiments are not enabled.
 Once they are available for use, this section will be updated accordingly.

 #### Morse Code Beacon Experiment

 ##### Overview

-The Morse Code beacons, available on HF and VHF provides easy to access information about the health of the electronic subsystems on board of the spacecraft.
+The Morse Code beacons, available on HF and VHF, provide easy to access information about the health of the electronic subsystems on board of the spacecraft, or simple messages for dissemination by humans.
 The beacon is designed to be received aurally, or via digital aids, such as CW Skimmer, and has a speed of 15 WPM.
-Transmissions are periodic, and the same message is repeated.
-Beacons can be configured to transmit text or telemetry.
+Transmissions are periodic, and the same message is repeated indefinitely.

 ##### HF Equipment Requirements for Amateurs